 • Real-World Connection: Linking learning to real-life contexts.

 Nessy's approach to learning, with its blend of technology, creativity, and empathy, offers a promising pathway for children who might otherwise be left behind in the traditional educational setting.
-By embracing these strategies, teachers can unlock the potential in every child, regardless of the barriers they face.
+By embracing these strategies, teachers can enable the potential in every child, regardless of the barriers they face.

 Promoting Leaner Engagement with Nessy